-I ran a part-time business tutoring high school and college students before medical school and during my second year of medical school.
+I have extensive experience tutoring high school and college students before medical school and during the first two years.
 I tutored physics, chemistry, and biology at the college and high-school level (including for the Medical College Admission Test (MCAT)) and English, Chinese, economics, statistics, and calculus at the high-school level.

 I'm also have a sharp memory for what's going on in the lives of my family members and friends, and a love for all sorts of knowledge.
 Besides music, poetry, and the visual arts, I like learning about world history and literature generally, partly because they can be inspiring or moving and partly because they give me insights into other cultures and my friends from those cultures.
 I like biological science and want to contribute to it partly because biological science supports medical advances which contribute greatly to human happiness but also because I find the intricate mechanism of life scintillating and enchanting.
 I like learning the other natural sciences because there's a noble structure and grandeur to their view of the universe.

 To give you illustrations of the depth and breadth of my intellectual interests, in the last two years, I've read Nicholas Boyle on Goethe, Edward Mendelson on W. H. Auden, Charles Tilly on European state formation, and Donald Tovey and Richard Taruskin on music.
 Most of my research experience has been with molecular biology, but in the last year I've developed an interest in imaging and so have taught myself quantum mechanics and relativistic electromagnetism.
 I'm currently teaching myself quantum electrodynamics.
 A favorite magazine I enjoy reading to keep abreast of recent publications in literature, literary studies, history, and other humanities is the Times Literary Supplement.